Electric Heat a quick look at the facilities and products of Rama Industrial Heater Company

 The total wattage required to heat any substance consists of:

-- ABSORPTION (watts consumed by heated substance in a given time)
+- ABSORPTION (watts consumed by the heated substance in a given time)

 - HEAT LOSSES (radiation losses and losses due to absorption by surrounding enclosure, shelves, etc.)